 · The total number of hours accrued through the employee's accrual system; and

 · The difference between the amount of accrued hours and 40 hours (or 56 hours).

 If more than 40 hours of sick leave has been accrued by the employee, the employer may not frontload a number of hours less than the number of hours already accrued.
 For new employees who haven't worked a full year, the amount frontloaded may be pro-rated.

 If an employee uses sick time for an unspecified amount of time, the employer may determine the number of hours to count as sick time based on the number of hours that a replacement employee works to cover the shift, or the hours worked by an employee in a similar position in the past.

 If the employee is an on-call worker, he or she can use sick time for any hours they have been scheduled to work.
 All employees are entitled to use sick time in the way it was earned.

 Note that the regular rate of pay does not include overtime, holiday pay, tips, bonus payments, other premium rates, and other types of incentive pay.
 Upon separation from employment, employers do not have to pay employees for accrued sick leave, but only the unused part of sick leave.

 If you need help with understanding Oregon sick leave laws, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.